Introduction

 This section contains a general overview of topics that you will learn in this lesson.

-• How do you pass data from a parent to any child components rendered via an outlet?
+- Learn how to pass data from a parent component to any child components rendered via an outlet.

 Client-side routing